DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/immutability.md

 DevExpress Data Grid for React conforms to the React [optimization principles](https://reactjs.org/docs/optimizing-performance.html).
 According to these principles, the Grid does not mutate data passed through a state and uses memoization and [React.PureComponents](https://reactjs.org/docs/react-api.html#reactpurecomponent).
 A `React.PureComponent` compares old and new state values using a simple comparison.
 In this case, if you update a state object field, React does not update the component because it compares two references to the same object.
 Immutable data structures [help](https://reactjs.org/docs/optimizing-performance.html#the-power-of-not-mutating-data) to solve this problem.

-You can use the [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) library to make a React Grid state immutable.

-Now we show how to use this library with our Grid.
+Let's see how to use our Grid and reach the best performance.

-To update a Grid state correctly it's helpful to use a state management library like [Redux](https://redux.js.org/).

-What does "update a Grid state correctly" mean?
-It means a user will be able to change only required state field, not a full state object.
-In this case, React Grid rerenders only related UI elements.
-Let's say we change a Grid selection by clicking on a checkbox.
-Well, I'd expect the Grid updates a selection column only.
-Let's look how to achieve the described behavior.

 The idea is keeping the Grid's state management plugins as separate components and update their properties independently.

-As you know, to use React and Redux together you need to install the [react-redux](https://www.npmjs.com/package/react-redux) library.

-In term of this, we have to implement [presentation and container components](https://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components), then [use them together](https://redux.js.org/docs/basics/UsageWithReact.html#tying-the-containers-together-within-a-component).

-Of cource, in real cases you will use more than one Grid's state management plugin: `SortingState`, `SelectionState` etc. You can combine them using the [combineReducers](https://redux.js.org/docs/recipes/reducers/UsingCombineReducers.html) function.
+This approach allows Grid rerenders only related UI elements.

+In this case, the state management library like [Redux](https://redux.js.org/) can help us working with indepent componets state easily.

-The following demo shows how to do it.
-Refer the comments in code.
+The following demo shows how to implement the described approach using Redux, [react-redux](https://github.com/reactjs/react-redux) and [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) libraries.

 .embedded-demo(immutability/seamless-immutable)